bshevchenko/updev/README.md

 <br />

-This repo contains the code for a project submission for BuildUP #2 Hackathon on [buidlbox.io](https://app.buidlbox.io/lukso/build-up-2) which ended November 27th 2023.
+This repo contains the code for a project submission for BuildUP #2 Hackathon on [buidlbox.io](https://app.buidlbox.io/lukso/build-up-2) which ended November 27th 2023 and [Chainlink Constellations Hackathon](https://chain.link/hackathon) which ended December 10th 2023.

 upDev is a multi-chain dApp that allows you to mint your web2/web3 accounts like GitHub, Twitter or Buidlbox (thanks to Chainlink Functions) as soulbound NFT 2.0 (Lukso's LSP8) to create Universal Dev Profile, that will contain all your merits on-chain – somewhere where they can never be lost.